 The resort prides itself on offering terrain for all ability levels, and there truly is something for everyone with everything from meandering greens to intensely steep double-black diamonds on the multiple peaks that make up the resort.

-Once you’ve had your fill of skiing for the day there are no shortage of restaurants, spas, galleries, and shops to discover among the three base villages.
+Once you’ve had your fill of skiing for the day there is no shortage of restaurants, spas, galleries, and shops to discover among the three base villages.
 If the dozens of shops and restaurants in Beaver Creek don’t have what you’re looking for, the Riverfront Express Gondola provides service to the edge of Avon, which itself is a pleasant mountain town worth exploring.

 Ski Cooper – 108 miles / 1 h 55 min